Skip to main content

 Professor in Deaf Studies (Centre for Deaf Studies)

-Bilingual/Bicultural Education cognitive linguistics Deaf Studies E-Learning interpreting studies Irish Sign Language Language acquisition Language Policy modality and language Morpho-syntax of signed languages Signed Languages
+Bilingual/Bicultural Education cognitive linguistics Deaf Studies gesture interpreting studies Irish Sign Language Language acquisition Language Policy modality and language Morpho-syntax of signed languages Signed Languages Teaching and learning

 DeafSign: Unlocking Educational Opportunities in Sign Languages for Deaf, Hard-of-Hearing and Heritage Signers in Europe